Comment on page

 Make sure to restart the system or log out and back in, for the new group settings to take effect.

 This issue can occur if npm was installed without correct permissions for Linux/Ubuntu.
-Refer to this article for ways to resolve it.
+Refer to for ways to resolve it.